8 Basic UX Rules For Your Online Store

 After a visitor has entered the site, they’re going to be looking for familiar signs and symbols to navigate.
 Don’t confuse them with any sort of overly-creative or complex conventions.

 Your company’s logo should be prominently displayed in the top left corner, and should link back to the home page.
 Why?
-Because everyone else does it, and doing otherwise could confuse the visitor, worsening their experience on your site.
+Because every website developer does it, and doing otherwise could confuse the visitor, worsening their experience on your site.

 Use traditional locations for the navigation and search bars, and stick to standard symbolism: a gear or wrench for settings, a speech bubble for chats or communication.
 These are familiar to everyone, and will improve the usability of your site immensely.